tgweber/fosc/README.md

 This model can be used for machines with restricted resources, if feasible, consider using the mlp models.

 ### Requirements
-Approximately x.y GB of free RAM are necessary (for model, weights, and vectorizing objects).
+Approximately 2.4 GB of free RAM are necessary (for model, weights, and vectorizing objects).

 ### Performance